 There are quite a few ways to add a foot rest to a sofa.
 Personally, I have a love-hate relationship with the recliner-sofa.
 They’re an elegant solution in that they take up only the amount of space a normal sofa would, while offering recline-ability for two (or sometimes three!).
 Unfortunately, they’re more fun to sit on than they are to own – because of all the mechanical parts that allow you to recline multiple sections, sofa/recliners are both outrageously heavy and remarkably unwieldy.
-After a bad experience with a steep flight of stairs and a doorway that was narrower when we moved out than when we moved in, well… I’d like to suggest that, unless you aren’t planning on moving it for at least five or ten years, you opt instead to get your recliner functionality from an ottoman-style soft coffee table.
-These are a really trendy option right now, and offers plenty of surface space, plus leg room for all the seats (without the shame of putting your feet up on a wood or glass coffee table).
+After a bad experience with owning one myself, I’d like to suggest that, unless you aren’t planning on moving it for at least five or ten years, opt to get your recliner functionality from an ottoman-style soft coffee table instead.

 Pro: Recliner sofas are comfy and space saving, while adding a bench style ottoman offers more foot space and can double as spare seating in a pinch.

 Con: Recliner sofas are very, very heavy and extremely difficult to move, and bench style ottomans take up a lot of extra space (and have soft surfaces that can limit their functionality as coffee tables).